denisevice/checklist-trello-bot/README.md

 ## Why call it a bot?
 Automatic actions are performed by the Trello user who authorized the **Checklist bot** power-up.
-Once properly configured, the "bot" acts in the background
+Once properly configured, the "bot" acts in the background until desactived.\n The bot can be started by any user who joined the board.

 ## How do templates work?
 A checklist template is simply a card bearing the name of a list and containing one or more checklists.
 Card templates are usually stored in a list containing all the templates associated a board.
 Once you've told **Checklist Bot** where to look for the template you are all set

-## Why use checklist templates ?
-Checklists in Trello are great

-## Why use checklist templates ?
-You can configure the power-up with the following steps:
-  - Enable the **Checklist Bot** in the board
-  - Select the location of the checklists template
-  - Authorize **Checklist Bot** to perform automatic tasks on behalf of a unique account

-## How can I try it?
-Checklists in Trello are great
+## Demo board
+If you want to try it, please make a copy of [Hiring Process](https://trello.com/b/36AnQeAb/hiring-process-checklist-bot-power-up-demo) board

 ## Power-up Installation
 See Trello documentation on [Power-ups](https://trello.readme.io/v1.0/reference#power-ups-intro) and their [administration](https://trello.com/power-ups/admin)